HyperdustLab/hyper-core-protocol/README.md

-## HyperAGI core protocol

-Hyperdust Protocol is a Layer 3 AI solution on Arbitrum One
+##Hyperdust Protocol is a Layer 3 AI solution on Arbitrum One

 ![image](https://github.com/HyperdustLab/HyperdustProtocol/blob/main/HYPERDUST.svg)